-The Masjid al-Dahab, more popularly known as the Golden Mosque, is the religious center of Muslims in Metro Manila.
+The Masjid al-Dahab, more popularly known as the Golden Mosque (Wikipedia), is the religious center of Muslims in Metro Manila.
 While there are sizable Muslim communities in Diliman and Taguig, most of the metropolis’ Islam adherents live in Quiapo and Binondo, close to the largest mosque in Metro Manila.

 The Golden Mosque is so-called because of the color of its central dome.
 The mosque was ordered constructed by Imelda Marcos in 1976 in order to coincide with the state visit of Libyan strongman Muammar al-Gaddafi in order to help broker peace with the Muslim separatists in Mindanao.
 The visit did not materialize, however, and it was the First Lady instead who would visit Libya.
 The mosque remained and became the center of Islam in Manila.